22Xy/BonZeb_CSharp/README.md

   - double[,] cDist(double[][] XA, double[][] XB) computes the distance between m points using Euclidean distance (2-norm) as the distance metric between the points.
 The points are arranged as m n-dimensional row vectors in the matrix X.

 - [LinearSumAssignment](https://github.com/ymart1n/BonZeb_CSharp/blob/3272d82fb6e031bc9ac36ca9d650d6abf6ee99d0/CSharp/multi-animal-tracking.cs#L69)
-  - The *LinearSumAssignment* method solves the linear sum assignment problem (using Hungarian method).
+  - The *LinearSumAssignment* method solves the linear sum assignment problem (Using the Hungarian method).
 The linear sum assignment problem is also known as minimum weight matching in bipartite graphs.
 A problem instance is described by a matrix C, where each C[i,j] is the cost of matching vertex i of the first partite set (a “worker”) and vertex j of the second set (a “job”).
 The goal is to find a complete assignment of workers to jobs of minimal cost.

 ## Result
 - Short demo of labelling objects in real-time after integrating these two methods: